ga-wdi-lessons/css-review/readme.md

 # CSS Review

 ## Learning Objectives

 - Describe what on a webpage can be modified with CSS, and what cannot
 - Identify CSS methods that can replace bad habits in HTML
 - Properly separate the concerns of semantics and style
 - Identify the components of the box model
 - Differentiate between border-box and content-box values for box-sizing

-## Framing (5)
+## Framing (5 minutes / 0:05)

-### What is CSS?
+### What Is CSS?

 > Cascading Style Sheets are what make webpages look like more than just words on a page.
 HTML's only purpose is to say what purpose chunks of content serve; CSS's only purpose is to say what a chunk with a certain purpose should look like.

 This lesson is going to be almost entirely you working through some exercises we have prepared for you.
 You will not turn in these exercises.
-However, whoever completes them first and best gets bragging rights!

 These exercises may use CSS properties with which you're unfamiliar.
 In fact, you may not be familiar with CSS at all.

-## HTML / CSS Review (5 / 10)
+## HTML / CSS Review (5 minutes / 0:10)

 See the [slides](html_css_review.pdf).

-### The Three Places CSS can go (5 / 15)
+### The Three Places CSS can go (5 minutes / 0:15)

 #### Inline Styles (Bad)